 The Governor’s Office of Employee Relations (GOER) and SUNY have approved a SUNY-wide telecommuting program.

-New Paltz will adopt the parameters of this program, which will be in effect until Dec.
-31, 2021 and replaces the campus’s Flexible Work Options framework communicated earlier this summer.
+New Paltz will adopt the parameters of this program, which replaces the campus’s Flexible Work Options framework communicated earlier this summer.
 We have high hopes that the program will be extended beyond that date and become a permanent tool in supporting our current and future workforce, but there is currently a sunset date.

 This program grants the College authority to support telecommuting arrangements from all employee classifications, including UUP, CSEA, M/C, PEF, PBA, GSEU and NYSCOPBA.
 While we welcome the added flexibility this provides our campus, we remind employees that telecommuting is not an entitlement and may not be possible for all areas or all positions.
 Decisions on telecommuting remain at the discretion of the College.